YugAjmera/rosarm_pkg/README.md

 1. To view the model in RVIZ (using joint_state_publisher gui): `roslaunch rosarm_pkg urdf_rviz_view.launch`

-3. To view the model without controllers in Gazebo : `roslaunch rosarm_pkg urdf_gazebo_view.launch  `
+2. To view the model without controllers in Gazebo : `roslaunch rosarm_pkg urdf_gazebo_view.launch  `
    (Note: The links will fall down due to gravity)

-4. To launch the model with controllers in Gazebo : `roslaunch rosarm_pkg urdf_trajectory_controller.launch `
+3. To launch the model with controllers in Gazebo : `roslaunch rosarm_pkg urdf_trajectory_controller.launch `

+4. To view Kinect readings run 1 (with 3 running) and add Point Cloud, Depth camera,Camera in RIVZ.

-5. To control the arm with MoveIt (keep 2 running): `roslaunch rosarm_moveit_config rosarm_planning_execution.launch`
+5. To control the arm with MoveIt (keep 3 running): `roslaunch rosarm_moveit_config rosarm_planning_execution.launch`

 ![](Screenshot%20from%202019-02-02%2022-07-05.png)

-6. To display the postion of end effector : `roslaunch rosarm_pkg get_Pose.launch `
+5. To display the postion of end effector : `roslaunch rosarm_pkg get_Pose.launch `

-7. To make the robot move on a praticular trajectory (keep 2 and 3 running): `roslaunch rosarm_pkg planning.launch `
+6. To make the robot move on a praticular trajectory (keep 2 and 3 running): `roslaunch rosarm_pkg planning.launch `